sumitnemade/ragify/README.md

-# Ragify - Smart Context for AI Apps
+# Ragify - Smart Context for LLM-Powered Applications

-**A framework for managing context from multiple data sources with conflict resolution.**
+**A framework for managing context from multiple data sources with conflict resolution, built specifically for LLM-powered applications.**

 ## 🎯 What is Ragify?

 A Python framework that combines data from multiple sources (docs, APIs, databases, real-time) and resolves conflicts.
-Built for **AI apps** that need accurate, current information.
+Built specifically for **LLM-powered applications** that need accurate, current information.

-## 🚀 Why AI Apps Need This?
+## 🚀 Why LLM-Powered Applications Need This?

-**AI applications** often need to combine information from multiple sources. **Ragify helps** by:
+**LLM-powered applications** often need to combine information from multiple sources. **Ragify helps** by:

 - **Detecting conflicts** between data sources
 - **Resolving contradictions** using source authority and freshness